 Your process is set and you’re all stocked up on supplies.
 The next step is figuring out the customer-facing details—specifically, what are you going to charge for shipping?

 The most common options are free shipping, flat rate shipping, and exact cost shipping.
 We’ve got some tips to help you figure out which one is right for your store.

 1. Free shipping

-Shipping costs are frequently the most-cited reason why people abandon their carts, so offering free shipping is a smart way to use a compelling offer to improve conversion rates, without solely relying on percentage or dollar value discounts.
+Shipping costs are frequently the most-cited reason why people abandon their carts, so offering free shipping is a smart way to use a compelling offer to improve conversion rates without solely relying on percentage or dollar value discounts.

-You could offer free shipping some of the time, to some of your customers.
-Consider sending a free shipping coupon code to your current customers to encourage repeat orders, or offering free shipping above a certain order size to increase your average order value.
+However, it’s not all or nothing when it comes to free shipping.
+You could offer free shipping some of the time to some of your customers.
+Consider sending a free shipping coupon code to your current customers to encourage repeat orders or offering free shipping above a certain order size to increase your average order value.

 2. Flat rate shipping

 If you want to offset some of your shipping costs and still avoid sticker shock when people check out, a flat rate shipping policy is a great idea.
 With flat rate shipping, set a price that will cover most of your shipping costs, most of the time, and be ready to cover the cost for particularly expensive shipping options or items.

 Flat rate shipping also leads to higher conversion rates at checkout, compared to carrier-calculated rates.
 Your customers will know the shipping fees in advance, and you’ll still recoup most of your shipping costs.

 3. Exact cost shipping